 It’s much easier to get started if you’re not piecing information together.

 I actually wrote a comprehensive step-by-step guide that shows you how to make bullet journaling work for your style and schedule without a lot of effort.
 It’s called, Brainbook: Bullet Journaling Your Way to a More Organized Life.

 This guide is a total of 116 jam-packed pages, including setup checklists, beginner tutorials, and advanced tips and tricks.
 I don’t just show you how to set up your journal, I should you how to set your journal up for success, and maintain it going forward in a way that’s easy to understand and relevant to your life.

-I’m absolutely thrilled to find a planner that finally works for me!
-I can’t wait to help you get started with your own bullet journal too.
-Let me know in the comments if you have any questions about what I’ve covered here, and I’ll try to answer them as best I can!
+I can’t wait to help you get started with your own bullet journal, so let me know in the comments if you have any questions about what I’ve covered here and I’ll try to answer them as best I can!